yousef-alf/Network_Speed_Test/README.md

-# Ookla Speed Test API Python Script
+# Ookla Speed Test Library Python Script

 ## Overview
-This Python script utilizes the **Ookla Speed Test API** to measure your internet connection speed.
+This Python script utilizes the **Ookla Speed Test Library** to measure your internet connection speed.
 It conducts speed tests over three iterations and provides download/upload speeds with further readings such as ping, latency, server location, packet hops, server location, server isp, user connection method and user isp then display them and print them in a csv file.